ziechys/SharcAnalysis/README.md

 Some scripts are based on or slight modification of the scripts provided by SHARC (original scripts see: https://github.com/sharc-md/sharc)

-These are my own scripts, no affiliation with the original developer of SHARC

 ## FT_analysis.py
 Fourier transformation analysis of the relaxation dynamics in SHARC based on structural changes.
 Coded in style with SHARC's original scripts using traj_manip class and geo.py